kavirasanE/Prompt_Hub_core/README.md

 //02/07/2024 --   MK Vigensh - remove backl button when it comes to the connected device pagew

-11/7
+Here's a more concise version:

-   Priya ---
+---

-// set working directory   --- local storage cache clear all the
-// stop taking logs        ---  remove local storage and useeffect hook in react js.
-// if remove device the logs should stop running
-// gapless command ---- spotify
-// knight apk aria amplesss protected commands in the commands in the commands.
+### 11/7 Team Contributions

+**Asha:**
+- Recommended running log cleanup functions to prevent errors. 🛠️
+-
+**Divya:**
-Divya: Given new and customizable commands that help improve the user experience on the commands page. 🌟 Your contributions have made the interface much more user-friendly.
-Great job!
+- Provided new commands from Tuple and customizable commands to enhance the commands page. 📋

-Asha: Highlighted that keeping logs for an extended period can lead to errors, suggesting opening the laptop only until the logs are taken to avoid issues. 💡 Thanks for the insightful advice and your continuous support with new ideas!

-Priya:
+- **Saravana:**
+- Suggested setting a notification alarm for timesheets to avoid deviations. ⏰

+**Priya:**
+- Gave gapless commands for Knight APK and Aria ampless commands for Spotify to be added to the commands page.
+- Suggested ideas for improving user experience in  TAKE LOGs MODULE  in a convenient way. 💡

+**Mohana Priya:**
-Mohana Priya: Provided new commands to add Vega commands in the commands section. 📈 Your input has been invaluable in enhancing our command structure.
-Excellent work!
+- Gave new Vega commands, enhancing our command structure. 🚀

-Feel free to let me know if there are any further adjustments needed!
+**Palani & Gayathripriya:**
+- Shared WHA-CS specific commands for the commands pages. 📜

+- Thank you all for your incredible contributions to enhancing our application!
+Keep up the fantastic work, and let's continue pushing the boundaries of what we can achieve together! 🌟💪